mathun3003/PySNA/docs/docs/maintenance/utils.md

         filepath (str): Absolute or relative filepath including the file extension.
 Depending on the current working directory. encoding (str, optional): Encoding of CSV file..
 Defaults to 'utf-8'. sep (str, optional): Value separator for CSV file.
 Defaults to ",".
-        args: Keyword Arguments for reading and writing from/to CSV file from pandas.
-Pass in: *[read_kwargs, write_kwargs].
-See references below for further details on possible read/write arguments.

     Raises:
         ValueError: If nested dictionary was provided.
-        ValueError: If 'args' does not contain a dictionaries for read and write.
         IOError: If export fails due to bad input.

     References: